CitiesSkylinesMultiplayer/CSM/README.md

 ## Usage

 1. Create a new game / open an existing game.
+If you open an existing game, make sure both client and server load the exact same world.
 2. Click the `Show Multiplayer Menu` button in the top-left of your screen.
 3. To host a game click on `Host Game`.
 4. To join a game click on `Join Game` and enter the required information.